 Today, WordPress websites are everywhere, with statistics suggesting that this CMS currently powers more than a quarter of all websites, with a market share of around 59.4% In other words, WordPress is miles ahead of its closest rival, Joomla, which only has a 6.1% market share.
 So, why is it so popular?
 Well, WordPress offers a variety of benefits for the people who use it, including:

 Plugin stability and autonomy: Much of the power of WordPress can be found in its vast selection of plugins, which don’t need other plugins to function and automatically update.
-With the right plugins, you can design everything from a SEO-friendly blog, to an e-Commerce store.
+With the right plugins, you can design everything from an SEO-friendly blog to an e-Commerce store.

 Search engines love WordPress: Because the coding behind WordPress is so simple and clean, it’s easy for search engines to read, and index content.
 What’s more, each image, page and post can have its own description, keywords and titles, optimised for specific key terms.

 WordPress websites are completely customisable.
 The look and feel can be adjusted to provide a completely personalised online experience for your business, and your customers.